Skip to main content

 The debug page includes a Measure Image Pull feature at the bottom that lets you test P2P functionality directly.
 Enter an image reference (for example, docker.io/library/nginx:latest) and click Pull to see:

-For quantitative validation of Spegel’s performance, use the official Spegel benchmark tool.
-This tool measures image pull times and provides reproducible metrics comparing P2P performance against direct registry pulls.
+Use this section when you need quantitative evidence that Spegel improves pull times in your cluster, for example, before standardizing on it across an environment.
+To measure Spegel’s performance, use the official Spegel benchmark tool.
+This tool measures image pull times and provides reproducible metrics that compare P2P performance against direct registry pulls.
 The steps in this section require Go and a working kubectl context with permissions to create benchmark workloads in your cluster (see Prerequisites).

 Install the benchmark tool